 Fleas are totally invasive and spread like wildfire!

 Rats are well-known flea hosts.
-History credits rats with being the reason why the plague killed so many folks all that time ago.
+History credits rats with being why the plague killed so many folks all that time ago.

 How?
 Because the bubonic plague was spread via fleas that hitched a ride on the back of rats.